 Tobacco use remains the leading cause of preventable death and disease in the United States and in New York.
 To address this enormous toll, the American Lung Association in New York calls for the following actions to be taken by our elected officials:

 - Raise the age of sale for tobacco products to 21;

-- Restore funding to New York's Tobacco Control Program; and
+- Increase funding to New York's Tobacco Control Program; and

-In 2018, it is imperative that the state increase funding for the state tobacco control program.
-The lack of funding has had a direct impact on the ability to fight tobacco use disparities that continue to exist in certain areas and populations across our state.
-Increased funding will allow for interventions targeted to specific populations that have smoking rates that are double or triple the rest of the population.
+It is imperative that New York begin to counter the stagnation of funding that has plagued the tobacco control program for a number of years.
+Lack of funding has had a direct impact on the ability to fight the disparities in tobacco use that continue to exist in areas across our state.
+Increased funding will allow for interventions targeted to the specific populations that have smoking rates that are double or triple the rest of the population.

 New York must also ensure that we see a bill passed that prohibits the sale of tobacco products to those under 21.
 Additionally, New York must continue to pursue legislation which would license and tax the sale of electronic cigarettes at the state level.
 Currently e-cigarette retailers are not subject to licensing or taxation.
 The American Lung Association in New York believes that New York must increase the cost of e-cigarettes to continue to reduce youth tobacco use.
 Taxing and licensing e-cigarettes would also provide revenue to the state.
 New York has a long history of leading on tobacco control efforts, it is time for decision-makers to take decisive action to save lives

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.